AntonioDaSilva/ubergym/README.md

 1. Passengers are generated based on the `passenger_generation_probabilities` parameter on each node with random destinations.
 2. Matchers match drivers and passengers based on the pre-specified protocol for matching and pricing.
 3. Drivers are asked for their action which can be either to move to a different node or accept or reject a given match request and these actions are carried out by the simulation.

+For a detailed explanation of the simulation, see the docs folder.